ocrmypdf/OCRmyPDF/docs/installation.rst

 * ``pip install ocrmypdf``

 Chocolatey automatically selects appropriate versions of these applications.
-If you are installing them manually, please install 64-bit versions of all applications for 64-bit Windows, or 32-bit versions of all applications for 32-bit Windows.
-Mixing the "bitness" of these programs will lead to errors.
+Please make sure you are installing the 64-bit versions.

 OCRmyPDF will check the Windows Registry and standard locations in your Program Files for third party software it needs (specifically, Tesseract and Ghostscript).
 To